NiklasRz/lastfm-data-downloader/README.md

     This also works with multiple API keys but attention must be paid to the last.fm API terms of service.

-2. save the credentials in config/.last_fm_credentials.json.
+2. save the credentials in config/last_fm_credentials.json.
 An example formatting can be found in config/last_fm_credentials_EXAMPLE.json

-3. configure config.yaml to your needs
+3. configure config/config.yaml to your needs

-4. execute data_collection/run.py
+4. from the base directory run: python3 data_collection/run.py

 Note: the data collection can be interrupted at any point.
 It will pick up where it left when you restart the process.

 ### Data Cleaning

-1. run lastfm_data/data_cleaning/run.py  - this does not overwrite anything in the original DB, so all changes can be reverted.
+1. from the base directory run data_cleaning/run.py  - this does not overwrite anything in the original DB, so all changes can be reverted.